vblanco20-1/vulkan-guide/docs/new_chapter_2/vulkan_imgui_setup.md

 Imgui will draw using actual gpu draws with meshes and shaders, it will not do a compute draw like we are doing at the moment.
 To draw geometry, it needs to be done withing a renderpass.
 But we are not using renderpasses as we will use dynamic rendering, a vulkan 1.3 feature.
 Instead of calling VkCmdBeginRenderpass, and giving it a VkRenderPass object, we call VkBeginRendering, with a VkRenderingInfo that contains the settings needed for the images to draw into.

-The VkRenderingInfo points into multiple VkRenderingAttachmentInfo for our target images to draw into, so lets begin writing that one into the initializers.
+The VkRenderingInfo points into multiple VkRenderingAttachmentInfo for our target images to draw into.
+Once again, you'll find `attachment_info` is already provided in `vk_initializers.cpp`:

 <!-- codegen from tag color_info on file E:\ProgrammingProjects\vulkan-guide-2\shared/vk_initializers.cpp -->
 ```cpp